joongwonLee/JoongwonLee/README.md

 </summary>
    <br>

-I'm a developer interested in the BackEnd and DevOps.
+I'm a developer interested in the BackEnd and DevOps. <br>
-I'm growing into a broad-sighted developer who understands both the FrontEnd and BackEnd.
+I'm growing into a broad-sighted developer who understands both the FrontEnd and BackEnd. <br>
 In addition to hard skills, constantly think about and develop soft skills including project leading.